Join our commercial energy code field study for the U.S. Department of Energy

-The U.S. Department of Energy has contracted with Slipstream to conduct a Commercial Energy Code Field Study in the Midwest.
+The U.S. Department of Energy has contracted with Slipstream to conduct a Commercial Energy Code Field Study in the Midwest, Mid-Atlantic, and the Northeast.

 We are looking for commercial buildings larger than 75,000 sq. ft. with complex HVAC (heating and cooling controlled by a BAS) to participate in this study.